-"Not of you, Random - But of Corwin, yes.
+"Not of you, Random.
+But of Corwin, yes.
 He still fears the return of Corwin to Amber.
-There is relative safety for perhaps five more miles - but beyond that, every step of the way is studded with peril.
-Every tree and rock is a booby trap and an ambush, because of Bleys and because of Corwin.
-He wanted you to get at least this far, so that you could not work with Shadows nor easily escape his power.
-It is absolutely impossible for either of you to enter into Amber without falling into one of his traps."
+There is relative safety for perhaps five more miles--but beyond that, every step of the way is studded with peril.
+Every tree and rock is a booby trap and an ambush.
+Because of Bleys and because of Corwin.
+He wanted you to get at least this far, so that you always a sucker for that.